MegaRedHand/network-simulator/README.md

 ### Echo Server

-An echo server is a network service that receives data from a client and sends it back to the client.
+An echo server is a network service that sends ICMP echo packets at regular intervals.
 Just as the echo program, it is commonly used to test network connectivity and to measure the round-trip time for packets sent from the client to the server and back.

 In the simulator, the echo server program works similar to the ICMP echo program but it sends multiple ICMP echo request packets to a destination device.
 The destination device will then send an ICMP echo reply back to the source device for each packet received.